New England Patriots: Rivalries

-Inter-conference rivals

-New York Giants

-The two teams rarely played each other given they were on opposite conferences, but the rivalry gained notoriety in the late 2000s thanks to some close contests and memorable moments between Tom Brady and Eli Manning.
-In the 2007 season, the Patriots defeated the Giants 38–35 to clinch a perfect 16–0 regular season, but could not finish a perfect 19–0 season in Super Bowl XLII following a 17–14 defeat.
-That game featured the now-iconic Helmet Catch from David Tyree.
-The Giants also defeated the Patriots in Super Bowl XLVI, a 21–17 victory.

 Strategy and influence

-Under head coach Bill Belichick, the Patriots have employed specific on-field and off-field strategies.
-On the field, the Patriots have typically used an "Erhardt–Perkins" offense and a "Fairbanks–Bullough" 3–4 defense, referred to commonly as a two-gap 3–4 defensive system.
+Under head coach Bill Belichick, the Patriots employed specific on-field and off-field strategies.
+On the field, the Patriots typically used an "Erhardt–Perkins" offense and a "Fairbanks–Bullough" 3–4 defense, referred to commonly as a two-gap 3–4 defensive system.
 Under Erhardt's, Perkin's and Bullough's stints as coordinators and head coaches across the league after developing the scheme in collaboration with head coach Chuck Fairbanks, the systems developed in New England in the 1970s would begin to see historic use.
 Influence spread, especially under their coaching tree in Bill Parcells' schemes as head coach of the New York Giants in the mid-to-late 1980s, after serving as a linebacker coach for the Patriots in 1980.
 Parcells would come back to New England as head coach in 1993 and re-install the system used in the 1970s and 1980s, re-uniting with Ray Perkins as WR coach.
 Parcells own coaching tree would use the scheme created in New England as well, especially Belichick, once he was named as head coach after years of being an assistant to Parcells with the New York Giants, the Patriots, and the New York Jets.

-Since 2000, the philosophy in making personnel decisions and in game planning has focused on the "team" concept, stressing preparation, strong work ethic, versatility, and lack of individual ego.
-This approach, which has led to six Super Bowl victories under Belichick, has been analyzed in media such as the 2004 book Patriot Reign, as well as the 2021 documentary miniseries Man in the Arena.
+During Belichick's tenure, the philosophy in making personnel decisions and in game planning focused on the "team" concept, stressing preparation, strong work ethic, versatility, and lack of individual ego.

-The New England Patriots are noted for the following characteristics under coach Belichick's tenure, dubbed as the "Patriot Way":
+The team culture under Belichick, dubbed the "Patriot Way", included: